 Even before the pandemic increased pressure to work from home, remote work has been quietly establishing itself as the new norm.
 In the US, for example, it has grown by 91 percent over the past decade.
 In fact, from 2014 to 2019, it rose by 44 percent (Flexjobs, 2020).
 We don't need statistics to know that these numbers skyrocketed in 2020.
 And there's plenty of evidence that working from home is here to stay, even after the Main Street economy reopens.
-This point is reinforced by the corresponding shift in focus to Remote Access for managed service providers that used to be primarily focused on Security and Backup as their most important practice areas.
+This point is reinforced by the corresponding shift in focus to Remote Access for managed service providers formerly focused on Security and Backup as their most important practice areas.

 It's a bit ironic then that even though remote access has in many cases supplanted security as a top of mind concern for IT departments and service providers, it has introduced new security challenges that can be expensive to resolve.
 For example, some of the biggest problems we've heard from our IT partners include:

 Increased security risks of remote access from unmanaged devices over VPN